 What is Google Drive Integration?

-Google Drive integration allows files uploaded to your form to be sent to your Google account's Google Drive.
+Google Drive integration sends your form's results or uploaded files to your Google account's Google Drive.

 Create a New Integration

 On your form's "Integrations" page, click the integration for "Google Drive".
 Then, click the "Get Authorization" button to authenticate and connect with your Google account.
 You'll be asked to log into Google, if you're not already.
 When you're finished, click the "Save" button.

 When a form user completes your form, their results or uploaded files will be sent to your Google Drive.
 Google Drive allows multiple files and folders to share the same name, so if different files get sent with the same name they'll all be stored.

 When using a folder, if you have multiple folders with the same name, the integration will use whichever one Google returns first, which might not be consistent.
 It's best to keep folder names unique to make sure files always go to the same place.

 If you delete the folder you're sending files to, Google Drive will first move it to the Trash.
 Be sure to permanently delete the folder (empty the Trash) or it will continue to receive files in the Trash.

 Note: The integration can only send new files to Google Drive, it can't retrieve or delete existing files.